About the International Automotive Oversight Bureau (IAOB)

 - To develop policies and procedures for the common IATF third party registration scheme to ensure consistency worldwide.

 - To provide appropriate training to support IATF 16949 requirements and the IATF registration scheme.

 - To establish formal liaisons with appropriate bodies to support IATF objectives.

-IATF members include the following vehicle manufacturers: BMW Group, Daimler AG, FCA, Ford Motor Company, General Motors, Jaguar Land Rover (JLR) Limited, Groupe PSA, Groupe Renault, Volkswagen AG and the vehicle manufacturers respective trade associations: AIAG (U.S.), ANFIA (Italy), FIEV (France), SMMT (U.K.) and VDA QMC (Germany).
+IATF members include the following vehicle manufacturers: BMW Group, Daimler AG, Stellantis (ex FCA), Ford Motor Company, Geely Group, General Motors, Jaguar Land Rover (JLR) Limited, Stellantis (ex PSA), Renault Group, Volkswagen AG and the vehicle manufacturers respective trade associations: AIAG (U.S.), ANFIA (Italy), FIEV (France), SMMT (U.K.) and VDA QMC (Germany).

 IAOB Contracted Certification Bodies

 The IAOB has 20 of the 41 IATF contracted Certification Bodies (CBs).
 These certification bodies provide 3rd party assessments and certification to IATF 16949.